InertiaNode/inertianode.com/docs/node/vite-helper.md

 - Automatically detects development vs production mode
 - Loads assets from Vite dev server (with HMR) in development
 - Loads hashed assets from the manifest in production
-- Handles React Fast Refresh automatically when React is detected
+- Supports React Fast Refresh when `reactRefresh: true` is set in Vite options
 - Supports multiple entrypoints

 ### Multiple Entrypoints